datacraft-dsc/DEPs/6/README.md

 # Introduction

+This section contains a non-normative introduction to the Invoke API.

 The Invoke API (**INVOKE**) is a specification to register and invoke compute operations.
 These compute operations could:

 * Accept Input parameters (zero or more; which will typically be data assets to be used or algorithms to be run)